Farah Zulkharnain – A Dynamic Leader that is Aiming to Make a Change in the Rehabilitation Industry

 Farah wants to give back to her country and she wants to eventually work or be a part of the Ministry of Health Malaysia.
 She strongly believes there is a real opportunity to transform and enhance public medical care.
 “We can achieve so much more with digital transformation and by having a patient-first mindset,” she explains.

-Roadblocks in the professional journey teach valuable lessons
+Roadblocks in the professional journey teach valuable lessons.

 According to Farah, the biggest challenge of being in the rehabilitation industry is to make rehabilitation more approachable and easily accessible to the public.
 The impetus for the establishment of WQ Park is that the founders believed that rehabilitation centers are the way forward in making sure the wellness of the people can be looked into as a whole under one roof.
-The level of acceptance in undergoing rehabilitation treatment is improving over the years however they hope to achieve more by educating the public and raising awareness via different platforms and events.
+The level of acceptance in undergoing rehabilitation treatment is improving over the years.
+However, they hope to achieve more by educating the public and raising awareness via different platforms and events.

 The pandemic was one of their biggest challenges.
 The pandemic has forced most if not all industries to invest in technology to make all businesses relevant and sustainable.
 WQ Park introduced tele-health for rehabilitation during this phase and it is still a service that is offered ongoing today.
-Other than that, they created home kite therapy tools that could help patients and caregivers to continue their care at home while the lockdown was happening – and their intention wasn’t entirely to stay afloat; they wanted to make sure they could still care for them even if they couldn’t meet them face to face.
+Other than that, they created home kite therapy tools that could help patients and caregivers to continue their care at home while the lockdown was happening – and their intention wasn’t entirely to stay afloat; they wanted to make sure they could still care for them even if they couldn’t’t meet them face to face.
 “We managed to get out of this pandemic stronger and better than before!
 I am so grateful to my team members for everything that we have achieved.
 I have also learned that being in this industry means we need to spend a lot of time managing people the most.
 Since we offer service and services that come from the people, the management has to always put our employee’s wellbeing first,” states Farah.

-She further says, “Over the years, we have introduced many different benefits for them and we are proud to announce that we recently introduced “Lifestyle” benefits which allow them to claim for leisure travel, hobbies, digital tools, personal development, and more.”
+She further says, “Over the years, we have introduced many different benefits for them, and we are proud to announce that we recently introduced “Lifestyle” benefits which allow them to claim for leisure travel, hobbies, digital tools, personal development, and more.”
 Retaining and rewarding their employees has been their priority to achieve the highest level of quality care.
 Farah believes that this has taught her to be more vigilant in understanding the ever-changing working culture demands.

 WQ Park Health & Rehabilitation Centre and its exceptional services

-WQ Park is a Specialised Health and Rehabilitation Centre providing comprehensive treatment to patients of all ages – specializing from children to adults.
+WQ Park is a Specialized Health and Rehabilitation Centre providing comprehensive treatment to patients of all ages – specializing from children to adults.
 It was established in 2010, 12 years ago by a team of specialists and doctors.
 Its vision is to be A One-Stop Centre that provides all the rehabilitation services and products for the patients’ needs.
 They treat their patients with the highest standard of care and commitment to excellence.
 All of their physicians and therapists are certified and specialized in a range of rehabilitation methods and the centres are equipped with the latest rehabilitative pieces of equipment and modalities.

 They have been the first to introduce the First Robotic Hub in Southeast Asia, which is a hub that has a full range of robotics equipment for all medical conditions.
 WQ Park was launched by HRH His Majesty Al-Sultan Abdullah Ri’ayatuddin Al- Mustafa Billah Shah in 2010.
 As Malaysia’s first one-stop rehabilitation center, it prides itself as an organization that nurtures the next generation of allied health professionals by providing a platform for them to grow and learn with them.
 They have also partnered with local universities and institutions to foster the next generation of healthcare leaders.

 Simply Excellent Care – A slogan their Founder chose to represent their care and experience at WQ Park.
-Dato’ Sri Dr. Zulkharnain Ismail, their founder is a Consultant Orthopaedic & Trauma Surgeon with almost 30 years of experience.
+Dato’ Sri Dr. Zulkharnain Ismail, their founder is a Consultant Orthopedics & Trauma Surgeon with almost 30 years of experience.
 He believes that rehabilitation is an important phase of someone’s recovery.
 Therefore, by establishing “A Healing Park”, he aspires to give hope to improve their quality of life.

 WQ Park’s patients come from all over Malaysia and other countries as well. “ With their trust, we have expanded to three branches within Klang Valley, Malaysia, and we aim to provide our services nationwide and internationally in the next few years,” says Farah